 Living Better: All businesses should simply be about delighting customers and creating industry impact

 While living smarter was about optimizing inefficiencies, the other half of the equation is really about creating better living for customers and the industry.
 The day’s afternoon kicked off with a keynote by Vanessa Cheung (founder of The Mills) describing about how The Mills is re-inventing retail through a combination of understanding heritage (and how past connects with future), good old story telling and really content-driven retail that’s enabled by co-creation and participation of the community.
 The key is really about engaging with the community and Stephen Wong (DTIA/ Swire Beverages) put it best about creating a MLP (minimal lovable product) rather than a MVP, likewise David Yeung (Green Monday) talks about empowering customers to become change makers for food in our own lives.
-Erik Bang (H&M Foundation) sums it up best where he mentioned that the beauty of innovation is that it can come from anywhere, especially from building up a community for impact.
+Erik Bang (Global Change Award) sums it up best where he mentioned that the beauty of innovation is that it can come from anywhere, especially from building up a community for impact.
 Buying Phentermine online http://phentermineonlineguide.net/

 On the future of Tech[Life]Style: Let persistent optimism triumph against global pessimism